Nursing Home Closures

 Best Practices for Voluntary Nursing Facility Closure

-Facility Closure Checklist - developed by the Florida State LTC Ombudsman Program, 2008
+Developed by the Florida State LTC Ombudsman Program

 NORC Training